MontaineHOA/CCnR/11_architectural_control.md

-Committee shall determine whether the external design, color, building materials, appearance, setbacks, height, conf1gurat1on, and landscaping of the proposed structure harmonize with the various features of the natural and built environment, the aesthetic character of the other homes m the Montame at Aldarra community, and any other factors which affect the desirab1h ty or sU1tabihty of a proposed structure or alteration.
+Committee shall determine whether the external design, color, building materials, appearance, setbacks, height, conf1gurat1on, and landscaping of the proposed structure harmonize with the various features of the natural and built environment, the aesthetic character of the other homes in the Montame at Aldarra community, and any other factors which affect the desirab1h ty or sU1tabihty of a proposed structure or alteration.

 ## Section 8.
 Exclusions.